ecolabardini/docker-erlang/README.md

 ## How to Use this Image

-#### Create a container
+#### Run an interactive shell

 ```
-  docker run -it eduardocolabardini/erlang /bin/bash
+  $ docker run -it ecolabardini/erlang /bin/bash
+  $ erl
 ```

 #### Create a `Dockerfile` in your Project

 ```
-  FROM eduardocolabardini/erlang
+  FROM ecolabardini/erlang
 ```

 #### Issues & Contribution Info